MorphIQ-Labs/quickfixj/docs/perf-baseline.md

 This document captures reproducible performance baselines to guide and validate optimizations.
 Baselines are produced by the JMH perf profile and saved as timestamped JSON artifacts.

+Note: The perf module is excluded from default builds and CI.
+Enable it with the `perf` Maven profile when you want to run benchmarks.

 ## How to Produce a Baseline

 - Docker (Java 25):